alewarne/MachineUnlearning/README.md

 # Machine Unlearning for Features and Labels

-This repository contains code related to the paper [Machine Unlearning for Features and Labels](https://arxiv.org/pdf/2108.11577.pdf) and is structured as follows:
+This repository contains code related to the paper [Machine Unlearning for Features and Labels](https://arxiv.org/pdf/2108.11577.pdf) published at NDSS 2023 and is structured as follows:

 ### Code